-Effective January 1, 2014 all Panasonic lithium batteries can be shipped by air in accordance with International Civil Aviation Organization (ICAO), 2014-2015 edition, Section II or Section 1B or International Air Transport Association (IATA) 56th edition, Section II or Section 1B Packing Instructions (PI) 968 (Batteries), PI 969 (Batteries, packed with equipment) and PI 970 (Batteries, contained in equipment) as appropriate.
-Effective January 1, 2015, lithium batteries are banned from Passenger aircraft except when shipped in compliance with Special Provision A201.
+Effective January 1, 2018 all Panasonic lithium batteries can be shipped by air in accordance with International Civil Aviation Organization (ICAO), 2017-2018 edition, Section II or Section 1B or International Air Transport Association (IATA) 59th edition, Section II or Section 1B Packing Instructions (PI) 968 (Batteries), PI 969 (Batteries, packed with equipment) and PI 970 (Batteries, contained in equipment) as appropriate

-All Panasonic lithium batteries are regulated by the International Maritime Organization (IMO), 2012, 36th amendment, under Special Provisions 188 and 230.
+All Panasonic lithium batteries are regulated by the International Maritime Organization (IMO), 2016, 38th amendment, under Special Provisions 188 and 230.

-All Panasonic lithium cells are tested and comply with the UN Model Regulations, Manual of Test and Criteria, Part III, subsection 38.3..
+All Panasonic lithium cells are tested and comply with the UN Model Regulations, Manual of Test and Criteria, Part III. subsection 38.3.

 If you build any of our lithium cells into a battery pack, you must also assure that they are tested in accordance with the UN Model Regulations, Manual of Test and Criteria.
-Part III, subsection 38.3, 5th revised edition, Amendment 1.
+Part III, subsection 38.3, 6th revised edition.